Child Care Options For Military Families With Special Needs

 What is the best setting for my child with special needs?

-If your child has special needs, your service will work closely with you to find the best placement for your child.
+If your child has special needs, your military service will work closely with you to find the best placement for your child.
 You can contact your installation child development center to learn more about child care options for your family.
 Each installation works with a multi-disciplinary Inclusion Action team that includes the parent in the discussion of how to best meet the individuals needs of the child.

 How do I find child care in the civilian community?

 If you don't have access to installation child development programs or you prefer to have your child cared for off the installation, you still have options.